-Maps 4.71 and 4.72 show the locations of highly vulnerable aquifers and significant groundwater recharge areas respectively in Huron East.
+Maps 4.HE.HVA and 4.HE.SGRA show the locations of highly vulnerable aquifers and significant groundwater recharge areas respectively in Huron East.
 The highly vulnerable aquifers are scattered throughout the municipality, while there are relatively few SGRAs.
 Most areas are narrow eskers or spillways; a larger area in the north-east corner corresponds with a kame.
-The vulnerability score for all HVAs is 6, while SGRAs can have a vulnerability score of 6, 4 or 2.
+The vulnerability score for all HVAs is 6, while SGRAs are not assigned a score.